ErnstHot/TypeScript-for-Max/README.md

 Clone this repo to your `Max 8/Library` folder

-Install it's dependencies with `npm install`.
+Install its dependencies with `npm install`.
 You can then compile the `.ts` files in `src` to max compatible es3 javascript by running either `npm run compile` or `tsc`.